CollinHeist/TitleCardMaker/docs/getting_started/first_sync/emby.md

     Emby server, you can add them (and remove them later - or not, because they're great shows), or just pick two entirely different Series.

+!!! warning "Under Construction"

+    This documentation is actively being developed.

 1. For the purposes of this tutorial, we will be Syncing a subset of your Series by using a filter tag within Emby.
 Open Emby.